 The consensus is that to run great marathons high mileage is a must.

-That being said, Matt Fitzgerald, author of Racing Weight: How to Get Lean for Peak Performance noted in his article Easy Does it: High Mileage or High Intensity? that researchers found improvements in high mileage running comprised of 81 percent running easy, 8.5 percent at speeds exceeding race pace and 10.5 percent done at threshold pace.
+Researchers have found improvements in high mileage running come from 81 percent easy running.
+In addition, 8.5 percent at speeds exceeding race pace and 10.5 percent done at threshold pace.

-High mileage, alone, is not the answer.
-As Fitzgerald noted running at 81 percent easy, 8.5 percent at speeds exceeding race pace and 10.5 percent at threshold pace is more beneficial to runners than at 67 percent easy running, 8.5 percent at paces exceeding race pace and 24.5 percent at threshold pace.
+Fitzgerald noted running at 81 percent easy, 8.5 percent at speeds exceeding race pace and 10.5 percent at threshold pace.
+So, this is often times more beneficial to runners than at 67 percent easy running.
+In addition, 8.5 percent at paces exceeding race pace and 24.5 percent at threshold pace.

 Adding more and more mileage to your weekly training does not produce equal percentages of improvement in competitive fitness.-Exercise Physiologist and elite coach Jack Daniels

 How Do You Recover from High Mileage?

 I would allow yourself a recovery week at the start of every 4th week of your training plan.
 I have mile to marathon training plans located here.
 So, be sure to check out the resources available to you here.
 You can click on any of the green buttons on this post to learn more.

 Scientists are leaning more toward high intensity running over high mileage running.